- Brand guide

 - If you need help writing pre- or post-study questions, please see the Optimal Workshop documentation on how to create screening questions.

-- Send us the completed users tasks with correct answers, and the completed tree test template and we’ll do the setup.
+- Email us the completed list of users tasks with correct answers, and the completed tree test template and we’ll do the setup.